tloehr/rlgagent/README.md

 `{"signal": {led_all: "off", buzzer: "2:on,75;off,75"}}`

 #### Displays

-##### Line Display
+##### Paged Displays
 Agents can handle LCD displays driven by the [Hitachi HD44780](https://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller) controller chip.
 LCDs with line/col dimensions of 16x2 and 20x4 are supported.

-To change the display output, use the following command syntax: `{"line_display": ['Rot: 123','Blau: 90']}'`
+As You can see in the [JavaDoc for MyLCD](https://github.com/tloehr/rlgagent/blob/main/src/main/java/de/flashheart/rlgagent/hardware/abstraction/MyLCD.java), we organize the display output in pages which cycle in order by their addition.
+Refer to the MyLCD class for more details.

+Example command: `{"set_page": {"handle":"page2", "content":["line1","line2","line3","line4"]}}`

+Please note that there is always a starting page called "page0".
+It cannot be removed, and it's first two lines are used by the system.
+Only the first two lines of the content is used and set to line 3 and 4 for "page0".

+`{"set_page": {"handle":"page0", "content":["line3","line4"]}}`

+Exceeding content (more lines than actual rows) is ignored.
+Invalid handles are also ignored.

+###### Adding a page
+We can add additional pages to the display output.
+If the page already exists, the command will be ignored.

+`{"add_page": "page3"}`

+Added pages are removed by the "init" command.

 ##### Matrix Displays
 Matrix displays based on stripes of WS2812 LEDs are planned but not yet implemented.